thalesfc/Multprocess-Scheduler/README.md

 1. users should not run __run(), instead, everytime a new task is added we check for the state of service (i.e., __run()) and re-spawn a new process if necessary
+1. Use a condition variable to delay between execution, this way we can wake up the service process in case of a more recent task